PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/modify-grid-in-module.md

 ---
-title: How to modify an existing Grid in a module?
+title: How to modify an existing Grid in a module
+menuTitle: Modify an existing Grid in a module
 weight: 5
 ---

 {{< minver v="1.7.5.1" title="true" >}}

-# How to modify an existing Grid in a module?
+# How to modify an existing Grid in a module

 If you need to modify an existing Grid, like inverting two columns for instance, this is really easy to do it in a module thanks to the available hooks.